engrafa/markdown/Choosing_the_right_programming_language.md

 These are the most insecure programing languages: C, Java, JavaScript, Python, Ruby, PHP, C++ in the same order.

-Brief explanation on insecure programming languages can be found here(hyperlink for https://www.zdnet.com/article/which-are-the-most-insecure-programming-languages/)
+Brief explanation on insecure programming languages can be found [here](https://www.zdnet.com/article/which-are-the-most-insecure-programming-languages/)

 # Portability
 The only reason that I feel why C and C++ are still popular today is because of their portability.